ariannasg/python3-essential-training/README.md

 - Parsing html
 - Working with json using the json module

-## Python Data Structures: Stacks, Queues, and Deques
+## Python Data Structures: Stacks, Queues, and Deques - Course
 https://www.linkedin.com/learning/python-data-structures-stacks-queues-and-deques/

 The code for this course lives on the [data_structures folder](./data_structures).